 The bill retains current law providing that no provision of the law as modified by the bill authorizes any transfer of structured settlement payment rights in contravention of applicable law.
-The bill provides that no provision in the bill implies that any transfer under a transfer agreement that was entered into prior to the bill's effective date is valid or invalid.
-Current law provides that no provision in the law gives effect to any transfer of structured settlement payment rights that is void under applicable law.
+The bill provides that no provision in the structured settlement portion of the bill implies that any transfer under a transfer agreement that was entered into prior to the bill's effective date is valid or invalid.
+Current law provides that no provision in the structured settlement law gives effect to any transfer of structured settlement payment rights that is void under applicable law.